techiediaries/techiediaries/_posts/2020/laravel/2020-01-15-laravel-6-ajax-crud-tutorial-with-bootstrap-modal-and-pagination-example.md

 ---
 layout: bpost
-title: "Laravel 6 Ajax CRUD Tutorial with Bootstrap 4 Modal and Pagination Example"
+title: "Laravel 7/6 Ajax CRUD Tutorial with Bootstrap 4 Modal and Pagination Example"
 image: "images/content/laravel.png"
-excerpt: "In this tutorial, you will learn to build a CRUD example with Laravel 6 and Ajax" tags : [ laravel, laravel-6-tutorials-and-examples  ]
+excerpt: "In this tutorial, you will learn to build a CRUD example with Laravel 6/7 and Ajax"
+date: 2020-03-09
+tags : [ laravel, laravel-6-tutorials-and-examples  ]
 ---

-In this tutorial, we'll learn to build a CRUD example with Laravel 6, Bootstrap 4, jQuery, and Ajax.
+In this tutorial, we'll learn to build a CRUD example with Laravel 7/6, Bootstrap 4, jQuery, and Ajax.

-We'll see by example how to perform Ajax CRUD operations in Laravel 6 with a bootstrap modal, datatable and pagination.
+We'll see by example how to perform Ajax CRUD operations in Laravel 6/7 with a bootstrap modal, datatable and pagination.

+## Using Ajax with Laravel 7/6 for CRUD Operations

 We'll be using the jQuery `ajax()` method for sending Ajax requests.

 We'll be using `yajra` datatable for creating a datatable.

-- Step 1 - Installing Laravel 6
+- Step 1 - Installing Laravel 7
 - Step 2 - Installing Yajra Datatable
 - Step 3 - Configuring a MySQL Database
-- Step 4 - Creating a Laravel 6 Migration
+- Step 4 - Creating a Laravel 7 Migration
-- Step 5 - Adding a Laravel 6 Route
+- Step 5 - Adding a Laravel 7 Route
-- Step 6 - Adding a Laravel 6 Controller and Model
+- Step 6 - Adding a Laravel 7 Controller and Model
 - Step 7 - Adding a Blade Template View
-- Step 8 - Serving the Laravel 6 Application
+- Step 8 - Serving the Laravel 7 Application

-## Step 1 - Installing Laravel 6
+## Step 1 - Installing Laravel 7

-Let's get started by installing Laravel 6 in our development machine.
+Let's get started by installing Laravel 7 in our development machine.

 Head to a new command-line interface and run the following command: